Be part of the Beit Ahavah community during the holiest season of the Jewish year

 Beit Ahavah ~ The Reform Synagogue of Greater Northampton invites you to celebrate with us for the upcoming Jewish New Year for Rosh Hashanah (September 9-10), Yom Kippur (September 18-19) and the fall holidays.
 Our doors are wide open, welcoming everyone this High Holyday season and throughout the year.

 Beit Ahavah is thrilled to celebrate our 20th anniversary year!
 Join us and be part of our warm, radically inclusive and joyous community led by Rabbi Riqi Kosovske.

 As always, we do not have set fees for High Holyday services, but generous contributions for the High Holydays enable us to continue to nourish and serve our congregation and the wider community.
-A suggested contribution is $180-$360.
 We deeply appreciate contributions of any amount.
 To make a gift, please visit our support page, or send a check to Beit Ahavah, 130 Pine Street, Florence, MA 01062.
 You are also welcome to talk to us about membership in the synagogue with our new open-dues policy.

 Our Reform synagogue is rooted in the prophetic Judaism of social justice, welcoming all ages, interfaith families, LGBTQ and all people at this season of renewal.
 Beit Ahavah holiday services are participatory, uplifting and musical, with inclusive, creative liturgy and egalitarian G-d language.
 We offer Family Services, engaging discussions and programs throughout the holidays.